 Dear Ragan community,

+We have a strong commitment to diversity, equity and inclusion within our own organization, as well as using the Ragan platform to advocate for change in our industry and beyond.
+We are continuously taking the time to educate ourselves, raise awareness and have much-needed conversations around social injustice.
 With the help of an internal committee and industry advisors, we have established goals to create a more racially diverse workforce, advance representation and equity for marginalized groups in the communications industry, and amplify the voices and issues impacting underrepresented groups.

 We make these commitments to ourselves, to our colleagues and to you.
 We intend to accomplish many of the following goals in the upcoming months with the acknowledgement that real change requires consistent and sustained focus: